-Bucks Readies Major Founders Hall Renovations for Spring Semester
+Bucks Unveils Major Founders Hall Renovations for Spring Semester

-Several portions of the 50-year-old original academic building will be ready for STEM students in January
+Several portions of the 50-year-old original academic building have been completely redone for STEM students

-Bucks County Community College, which has been offering innovative educational opportunities for more than 50 years, is unveiling the next phase of classroom renovations in time for the spring semester starting January 17.
+Bucks County Community College, which has been offering innovative educational opportunities for more than 50 years, unveiled the next phase of classroom renovations in time for the 2018 spring semester.

 The $11 million, multiphase renovation project includes new classrooms and labs for the Science, Technology, Engineering and Mathematics Department, as well as a new suite of offices and labs for the Health Sciences Department.
 All are located in Founders Hall, the 73,000-square-foot building that opened in 1968 in the first construction phase of the then-new community college.